 12.3.1.
-The BSD, on behalf of Scottish Ministers, conducts audits of the effectiveness of verifiers, and engages with them throughout the appointment period to discuss progress with continuous improvement actions.
-The audit has regard to the appointment conditions of the verifier and representations made to the BSD by users of the system.
-Copies of verifier audit reports can be found on the BSD website at https://www.gov.scot/policies/building-standards/.
+BSD, on behalf of Scottish Ministers, conducts audits of the effectiveness of verifiers, and engages with them throughout the appointment period to discuss progress with continuous improvement actions.
+The audit has regard to the appointment conditions of the verifier and representations made to BSD by users of the system.
+Copies of verifier audit reports can be found on the BSD website at Building standards - gov.scot (www.gov.scot).